20 Classic Breakfast Dishes We No Longer Eat

-This fried cornmeal flatbread dish dates to the Native Americans—in fact, legend has it that Squanto taught the Pilgrims to make johnnycakes.
-The recipe, published in the 1909 New England Cook Book, was easy: cornmeal, boiled water and salt, and the end result resembled pancakes.
+This fried cornmeal flatbread dish dates to the Native Americans.
+The recipe, published in the 1909 New England Cook Book, was easy: It featured cornmeal, boiled water and salt, and the end result resembled pancakes.

-Johnnycakes still sometimes make an appearance on menus in the Midwest and parts of the South, and are savored in Rhode Island and in some Caribbean countries, too.
+Johnnycakes still sometimes make an appearance on menus in the Midwest and parts of the South and are savored in Rhode Island and in some Caribbean countries, too.
 Who's Johnny?
 Nobody knows for sure, and the belief is that most likely there was no Johnny.
-While one claim, published in the 1956 The New England Cookbook, was that travelers needed food to break their fast and these "journey cakes" kept him nourished, the more likely etymology is that the name is derived from the Indian word "janiken" which means corn cake.
+While one claim, published in the 1956 The New England Cook Book, was that travelers needed food to break their fast and these "journey cakes" kept him nourished, the more likely etymology is that the name is derived from the word "janiken," which means corn cake.

-You may also be familiar with the term "hoecake," which has a similar recipe to Johnnycakes.
-However, the main difference lies in the original method of preparation: "Hoe cakes" were likely baked on a large iron hoe over a fire.
+You may also be familiar with "hoecakes," which use a similar recipe to Johnnycakes.
+However, the main difference lies in the original method of preparation: Hoecakes were likely baked on a large iron hoe over a fire.

-While they're still pretty popular in Great Britain, if you lived on this side of the pond—especially in Maryland, Pennsylvania or Pittsburgh—you may have only had the whimsically-named dish back in the day.
+While they're still pretty popular in Great Britain, if you lived on this side of the pond—especially in Maryland, Pennsylvania, or Pittsburgh—you may have had the whimsically-named dish back in the day.
 The eggs were cooked sunny side up, making them perfect for dipping toast into the runny yolk.
-The toast is sometimes called soldier toast, because they are cut thin into strips, making it easier to do the dippity doo dah.
+The toast is sometimes called "soldier toast," too.

 Another kiddie-favorite breakfast comfort food, this dish was all about toast, butter, and cinnamon sugar.
-The toast was sometimes cut into fun-loving shapes or the crusts were cut off, but it was really all about the warm, buttery, cinnamon and sugar that tugged at hearts.
+The toast was sometimes cut into fun-loving shapes or the crusts were cut off, but it was really all about the warm, buttery, cinnamon-sugar topping that tugged at hearts.
 This is nostalgic comfort food for sure.

-The instant oatmeal, flavored with maple, was an instant success when it showed up on the breakfast scene in the early 1950s, especially on cold winter mornings.
+This instant oatmeal, flavored with maple, was an instant success when it showed up on the breakfast scene in the early 1950s.
 It was a novelty, and if you didn't actually eat it, boomers probably remember the catchy marketing jingle, "I want my Maypo."
 Maypo has been reimagined with a recipe that includes quinoa and is again for sale in grocery stores.
 But, the retro Maypo of many childhoods is no longer.